genericlady/bestledprices-client/README.md

 - [ ] add signin

 # Things Built
+- [x] Mocks
+- [x] add static of mock to
+      be a boolean.
+This flag
+      will be used to use a mock
+      instead of fetching from
+      the api thus saving us from
+      scraping data and speeding
+      up development
 - [x] Move Filter to a Sidebar
 - [x] Add layout options to sidebar
   - [x] Layout options should be table or grid